CMSgov/cms-bb2-python-sdk/README.md

 # Python SDK for Blue Button 2.0 API
-This Python software development kit (SDK) provides tools and resources for developers integrating with the [CMS Blue Button 2.0 (BB2.0) API](https://bluebutton.cms.gov/developers/) .
+This Python software development kit (SDK) provides tools and resources for developers integrating with the [CMS Blue Button 2.0 (BB2.0) API](https://bluebutton.cms.gov/developers/).

+*Note: We do our best to keep the SDKs up-to-date with vulnerability patching.
+However, you are responsible for conducting your own review and testing prior to implementation.*

-# Table of contents
+# Table of Contents

 - [Prerequisites](#prerequisites)
 - [Installation](#installation)